 Prerequisite: MTH 098 must be completed or up to Math Level 6

 Provides an indepth, hands-on introduction to major application software programs found in the Microsoft Software Package: Microsoft Office.
 The following software packages will be utilized: Microsoft Word (word processing), Microsoft Excel (spreadsheet), Microsoft Access (database management), and Microsoft Powerpoint (presentation).
 Several major projects are assigned.
 Basic knowledge of the PC keyboard and mouse are recommended prior to enrollment in this course.
 Course is not open to students who have taken CRC 113, CRC 115, CRC 116, and CRC 117.
 Students can earn credit for only one of the following courses: CIS 121, ITG 102, CRC 125.
+Four class hours.

 This course examines the technological infrastructures deployed in various regions of the world that facilitate cloud and mobile computing.
 In this course, students will investigate the technical issues surrounding access and ownership of mobile services and resources in the cloud.
 Three class hours.